 The STVM® Washdown Station provides an effective high temperature wash in an easy-to-maintain package.
 Utilizing our patented Silent Venturi Mixing Valve (STVM®) technology, this washdown station mixes together steam and water to produce a high-powered wash at a user-defined temperature.

 Designed to be self-scouring, the mixing valve prevents mineral buildup in tight spaces, decreasing maintenance frequency.
 To further reduce time spent on required regular maintenance, the unit is in-line serviceable.
-The user simply switches out the STVM® cartridge with another on hand and the unit is back up and running in minutes.
+The user simply switches out the STVM® cartridge with another and the unit is back up and running in minutes.

 Safety is our priority, so every STVM® Washdown Station has two built-in safety features – interlocking ball valves to prevent steam-only operation, and an automatic shut-off when output is 15°F over the unit’s temperature set-point (either 150°F or 185°F) or when cold water flow is interrupted.